View Marjorie Dotterrer's Obituary on uticaod.com and share memories

 Marjorie worked at the P & C Store on Campion Road in New Hartford, then for the New York State Department of Unemployment in Utica and for Sam's Club in Bradenton, FL.

-She was a life member of the Moose Club, VFW and .
+She was a life member of the Moose Club, VFW and DAV.
 She was also a member, for many years, of the Eagles and the America Legion.

 In addition to her husband, Marjorie was predeceased by her daughter, Rose Burgor, on April 6, 2016; and four sisters.